merenlab/merenlab.org/tutorials/infant-gut/index.md

 </div>

-You can visualize the merged profile in your data pack by typing the following command,
+You can visualize the merged profile in your data-pack by typing the following command,

 ``` bash
 anvi-interactive -p additional-files/e_faeealis_across_hmp/PROFILE.db \